graphql-python/graphene/docs/relay/mutations.rst

 Accepting Files
 -------------

-Mutations can also accept files, they will be in the context varibale
+Mutations can also accept files, they will be in the context variable.

 .. code:: python